High-Dimensional Causal Discovery Under non-Gaussianity: Causal discovery algorithm

 where the $\beta_{vu}$ are unknown real parameters that quantify the direct linear effect of variable $u$ on variable $v$, and $\varepsilon_{vi}$ is an error term of unknown distribution $P_v$.
 We assume $\varepsilon_{vi}$ has mean 0 and is independent of all other error terms.
 Our interest is in models that postulate that a particular set of coefficients $\beta_{vu}$ is zero.
 In particular, the absence of an edge, $(u,v) \notin E$, indicates that the model constrains the parameter $\beta_{vu}$ to zero.
-Assuming that the graph representation, $G$, is a DAG implies that the structural equation model is \emph{recursive}, that is, there exists a permutation of the variables, $\sigma$, such that $\beta_{vu}$ is constrained to be zero unless $\sigma(u) <\sigma(v)$.
+We assume that the graph, $G$, representing the model is a DAG, which implies that the structural equation model is recursive; i.e., there exists a permutation of the variables, $\sigma$, such that $\beta_{vu}$ is constrained to be zero unless $\sigma(u) <\sigma(v)$.

 We denote the model given by graph $G$ by $\mathcal{P}(G)$.
 Each distribution $P\in \mathcal{P}(G)$ is induced through a choice of linear coefficients $\left(\beta_{vu}\right)_{(u,v) \in E}$ and error distributions $(P_v)_{v\in V}$.
 Let $B=(\beta_{vu})$ be the $p\times p$ matrix determined by the model constraints and the chosen free coefficients.
-Then the equations in~(\ref{eq:sem}) admit a unique solution with $\bm{Y}_i=(I-B)^{-1}\bm{\epsilon}_i$.
-The error vectors $\bm{\epsilon}_i=(\epsilon_{vi})_{v\in V}$ are independent and identically distributed and follow the product distribution $\otimes_{v\in V} P_v$.
-The distribution $P$ is then the joint distribution for $\bm{Y}_i$ that is induced by the transformation of $\bm{\epsilon}_i$.
+Then the equations in~(\ref{eq:sem}) admit a unique solution with $Y_i=(I-B)^{-1}\varepsilon_i$.
+The error vectors $\varepsilon_i=(\varepsilon_{vi})_{v\in V}$ are independent and identically distributed and follow the product distribution $\otimes_{v\in V} P_v$.
+The distribution $P$ is then the joint distribution for $Y_i$ that is induced by the transformation of $\varepsilon_i$.

-Standard notation has the set $\pa(v) = \{u: (u,v) \in E\}$ comprise the \emph{parents} of a given node $v$.
-The set of \emph{ancestors} $\an(v)$ contains any node $u\not=v$ with a directed path from $u$ to $v$; we let $\An(v) = \an(v) \cup \{v\}$.
-The set of \emph{descendants} $\de(v)$ contains the nodes $u$ with $v\in\an(u)$.
+Standard notation has the set $\pa(v) = \{u: (u,v) \in E\}$ comprise the parents of a given node $v$.
+The set of ancestors, $\an(v)$, contains any node $u\not=v$ with a directed path from $u$ to $v$; we let $\An(v) = \an(v) \cup \{v\}$.
+The set of descendants, $\de(v)$, contains the nodes $u$ with $v\in\an(u)$.